0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 The proof $\pi_{small}$ being a SNARK proof is therefore much smaller compared to $\pi_{big}$ due to the succinctness property of SNARKs.

-Notice that the set of public values vary from from one recursion stage to the next.
+Notice that the set of public values vary from one recursion stage to the next.

 ### Proof aggregation